 NRQL alert syntax

-Here is the basic syntax for creating all NRQL alert conditions.
-Depending on the threshold type, also include a
+Here's the basic syntax for creating all NRQL alert conditions.

 Supported functions that return numbers include: